记作业>英语词典>aback翻译和用法

 双语例句

-• I've been taken aback by the support I've had.
+• He was taken aback by the news.

 • She was really taken aback upon hearing of his death.